 The trust in a community enables debt to be eliminated.
 The key is to eliminating debt and other social costs is increasing the level of trust.
 Debt loses is reason to exist when mistrust is eliminated.

-The Exchange approach to debt elimination is based on the Bible.
-Exchanges are applications of Scriptural economics.
-If you do not understand how Exchanges work, you do not understand the bible.
+Exchanges are able to eliminate debit by using an approach based solely on the Bible.
+Exchanges are applications of Scriptural teaching on the handling of our money and other resources.
+If you do not understand how Exchanges work, you do not understand the bibles commentary on our responsibilities regarding what he has given us.
 Please familiarize yourself with the basic structure of the Exchange model and their operation so as to understand the economics of Scripture.

-As goods and services are provided by the market fiat money will no longer be needed.
-If we no longer use fiat currencies the debt creation model will be abandoned, and society will move towards a cash-based economic model.
+As goods and services are provided by the Guilds.
+Fiat money and debt will no longer be needed.
+If we no longer use fiat currencies the debt it creates will no longer impact us.
+Society will be able to utilize a cash-based accountability model of the economy.

 Bonds may be sold to pay off conventional debt.
 All fiat currency collected is deposited in a Trust account, as funds accumulate these monies can be used to pay down member debt.
 Exchanges acquire member debt in exchange for surplus deposits of fiat currency.

-The members cash account is increased by an amount equal to the value of the loan acquired, these debits are liquidated by the member by purchasing goods and services from other members.
+The depositors debits column is increased by an amount equal to the value of the loan acquired, these debits are liquidated by sell labor and goods and services to other members.

 No interest is payable on member accounts.
-It is up to members to ensure any debit balances are liquidated.
+The Guilds ensure debit balances are liquidated.

-Messianic social policy is based on science and scripture.
-We believe both are needed to give us a clear picture of the right course to pursue.
+Apriorias social policy is based on science and scripture.
+Apriorians believe both science and scripture are needed to give us a clear picture of the right course to pursue.

 The male is the head of the family not just because this is scripturally mandated but because it fits into what can be supported from an objective perspective.
 Regardless of what allowances are made it is the male who is most able to work, earn a living and protect the family.
 Nor is he able to replace the female in her role.
-The male role is based on biology, the principle of Occam’s Razor, Parsimony and tradition.
+The male role is based on biology, the principle of Occam’s Razor, the parsimony principle and on tradition.

 In the most extreme circumstance, the male is both more expendable and the deadliest member of society; that is the most able to eliminate any threat to the family and least missed if he fails this role.
 Thus, the format laid out in Scripture makes logical sense.